Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Upper Body

-The upper body also receives a thorough workout, especially the shoulders, arms, and chest.
+The upper body also undergoes a rigorous exercise session especially the shoulder, arm and the chest muscles.

 Lower Body